MohAlabdullatif/202346910-MohammedAlabdullatif-assignment1/docs/technical-documentation.md

 3. Technologies Used

-HTML5 – Page structure and semantic elements
+HTML5 – Semantic page structure

-CSS3 – Styling, Flexbox layout, responsive design, and dark mode
+CSS3 – Flexbox layout, responsive design, dark mode styling

-JavaScript (ES6) – Dynamic greeting messages and theme toggle functionality
+JavaScript (ES6) – Dynamic greeting messages and theme toggle

 4. Design and Layout
 4.1 Header

-Sticky header with site title, navigation links, greeting message, and theme toggle button.
+Sticky header containing the site title, navigation links, greeting message, and theme toggle button

-Navigation links scroll smoothly to the respective sections.
+Navigation links scroll smoothly to the respective sections

 4.2 Sections

-About Me: Displays profile picture and a brief bio.
+About Me: Profile picture and brief bio

-Projects: Highlights two main projects with descriptions and relevant details.
+Projects: Highlights two main projects with descriptions

-Achievements: Shows three key achievements with images and descriptions.
+Achievements: Three key achievements with images and descriptions

-Contact: Displays email and phone number.
+Contact: Displays email and phone number

 4.3 Footer

-Links to all sections plus LinkedIn profile.
+Links to all sections and LinkedIn profile

-Consistent design with header.
+Design consistent with the header

 4.4 Dark/Light Mode

-Toggle button switches between dark and light themes.
+Toggle button switches between dark and light themes

-Uses a CSS class (dark-mode) to update background colors, text colors, and card styles dynamically.
+Implements a dark-mode CSS class on <body> to dynamically update background, text, and card styles

 5. JavaScript Functionality
 5.1 Greeting Message

-Uses the Date object to get the current hour.
+Uses the Date object to obtain the current hour

-Displays:
+Displays a greeting based on the hour:

 "Good Morning!" for hours 0–11